vovchikzd/matrix.h/README.md

 # Matrix Class

-Wrapper over std::vector and math over matrices.
+Wrapper-matrix over std::vector and math on matrices.